ivy-llc/ivy/docs/partial_source/deep_dive/18_exception_handling.rst

 To unify the behaviours, our policy is to use conditional blocks and raise :code:`IvyException` whenever a check is required.
-Moreover, to reduce code redundancy, we collect commonly-used conditions into helper functions with custom parameters in :code:`ivy/assertions.py`.
+Moreover, to reduce code redundancy, conditions which are commonly used are collected as helper functions with custom parameters in :code:`ivy/assertions.py`.
 This allows them to be reused and promotes cleaner code.

 Let's look at an example!